delaneyj/grug/docs/config/index.md

   - Importing them from JS will return their resolved URL string (this can be overwritten if you have a `enforce: 'pre'` plugin to handle the asset type differently).

-  The built-in asset type list can be found [here](https://github.com/vitejs/vite/blob/main/packages/vite/src/node/constants.ts).
+  The built-in asset type list can be found [here](https://github.com/delaneyj/grug/blob/main/packages/grug/src/node/constants.ts).

 ### dedupe

 - **Type:** `string[]`

-  If you have duplicated copies of the same dependency in your app (likely due to hoisting or linked packages in monorepos), use this option to force Vite to always resolve listed dependencies to the same copy (from project root).
+  If you have duplicated copies of the same dependency in your app (likely due to hoisting or linked packages in monorepos), use this option to force grug to always resolve listed dependencies to the same copy (from project root).

 ### logLevel